-30 Level 1 and at least 75 Upper Level credit points in Geography.
-A minimum cumulative average at Credit level is required for all Upper Level subjects taken.
+At least 30 Level 1 credit points plus another 75 credit points in Geography.
+A minimum cumulative average at Credit grade is required for all Upper Level Geography subjects taken.

 The Geographical Society

 It is hoped that students taking geography as a subject will participate in the activities organised by the Geographical Society.
 The Society is open to new ideas and to students who are concerned with fostering an interest in geography outside their formal studies.
 Informal seminars are organised on subjects of interest to geographers.